-If your toddler has developed a sudden fear of bathing (even when he always enjoyed it), you’re not alone.
+Do you have a toddler scared of bath time (even when he always enjoyed it?
+You’re not alone!
 Discover effective techniques to help make bath time easy and fun.

-What do you do when your child develops a sudden fear of bathing?
+What do you do when your toddler develops a sudden fear of taking a bath?
 Yesterday, a reader wrote in with that very question:

 “We are going through a phase right now where she is completely scared of the water.
 How did you get your toddler to take his bath?
 What did the trick?
 I’d be thankful for any ideas.”